Getting started

 GMCTL

-• Primary contact for HR matters (leaves, scheduling conflicts, etc)
+• Primary contact for HR matters (appointments and payroll, scheduling conflicts, etc.)

 • Final exam scheduling (if applicable)